Today I’m sharing our first big home project of the new year – a new media center in the living room! Yay!

 Next, I added the door fronts to the cabinets.
 I love the Hanviken white style because it is similar to the other finishes in our house – like our kitchen cabinets and our board and batten in the dining room.

 Finally, I added the legs to the design.
 I actually ended up buying one more set of legs than was shown in the design.
 That’s because the 3 bay cabinet is supposed to have “invisible” legs in the middle.
 But the invisible legs made the entire media center look uneven in the middle.
 So instead, I added another set of legs to my list.

 After I finished the basics of the design, I added some accessories to try and visualize how the media center would actually look in our living room.

-Once I was happy with the design, I was able to print out an entire list of everything I would need to buy.
-As I added pieces to the design like drawers and doors, the planner was adding all the associated hardware to my shopping list.
+Once I was happy with the design, I was able to print out an sites that accept entire list of everything I would need to buy.
+As I added pieces to the design like drawers and doors, the bonus planner was adding all the associated hardware to my shopping list.

 With my shopping list in hand, I headed out to IKEA to pick everything up.
 I actually went by myself, and I’m proud to say I picked out everything in the warehouse myself and loaded everything into the car myself!
 And, I didn’t miss or forget anything – YAY!

 IKEA was having a sale that weekend and I was able to get all of the pieces for the media center for just under $500.